 MAC, Media Access Control, address is a globally unique identifier assigned to network devices, and therefore it is often referred to as hardware or physical address.
 MAC addresses are 6-byte (48-bits) in length, and are written in MM:MM:MM:SS:SS:SS format.
-The first 3-bytes are ID number of the manufacturer, which is assigned by an Internet standards body.
-The second 3-bytes are serial number assigned by the manufacturer.
+The first 3-bytes are the ID number of the manufacturer, which is assigned by an Internet standards body.
+The second 3-bytes are serial numbers assigned by the manufacturer.

 MAC layer represents layer 2 of the TCP/IP (adopted from OSI Reference Model), where IP represents layer 3.
 MAC address can be thought of as supporting hardware implementation whereas IP address supports software implementation.
-MAC addresses are permanently burned into hardware by hardware manufacturer, but IP addresses are assigned to the network devices by a network administrator.
-DHCP relies on MAC address to assign IP addresses to network devices.
+MAC addresses are permanently burned into hardware by the hardware manufacturer, but IP addresses are assigned to the network devices by a network administrator.
+DHCP relies on MAC addresses to assign IP addresses to network devices.

-Operating Systems support various command-line and GUI utilities to allow users to find MAC address of the system.
+Operating Systems support various command-line and GUI utilities to allow users to find the MAC address of the system.
 On Unix variants including Solaris and Linux support "ifconfig -a", "ip link list" or "ip address show" command that displays MAC address of the network device among other useful information.
 Windows including NT, 2000, XP and 2003 support "ipconfig /all" command that displays MAC address.
-On a MacOS, one can find MAC address by opening "System Preferences", then selecting "Network".
+On a MacOS, one can find the MAC address by opening "System Preferences", and then selecting "Network".

 Leave a comment